smarie/develop-behind-proxy/README.md

 # develop-behind-proxy
 Some configuration tricks for developers located behind a corporate proxy.
-Most of these have been tested under Windows behind a specific NTLM proxy (Zscaler), so it far from being exhaustive!
+Most of these have been tested under Windows behind a specific NTLM proxy (Zscaler), so it is far from being exhaustive!
 Linux testers, and other proxy users, welcome ;)

 ## 0. NTLM Proxy preamble